Program details are provided lower on the page.

 Explore New Opportunities

 Job growth for probation officers and correctional treatment specialists, two careers a Criminal Justice student may pursue, is based on the amount of state and local government funding for corrections.
-The U.S. Bureau of Labor Statistics projects employment of probation officers and correctional treatment specialists is projected to grow by 6% through 2026, and gains in opportunities for counselors, social workers, and other social services fields are projected to be a bit higher at 7% through 2026.2
+The U.S. Bureau of Labor Statistics projects employment of probation officers and correctional treatment specialists to grow by 3% from 2018 through 2028.2

 Perhaps the most remarkable gains, however, are expected to be seen in the field of forensic science.
-Based on technological advances and increasing public awareness of the importance of forensic science in crime investigations, opportunities for forensic science technicians, also known as crime scene investigators or forensic scientists, are expected to see a growth rate of 17% by 2026.3
+Based on technological advances and increasing public awareness of the importance of forensic science in crime investigations, employment of forensic science technicians, also known as crime scene investigators or forensic scientists, are expected to grow of 14% from 2018 to 2028.3

 Your Degree, Your Way